ROGR3/LepikJS/Readme.md

 // Controls
-lepik.start() // For more info visit new features 1.1.13 above. lepik.end() // For more info visit new features 1.1.13 above.
+lepik.start() // For more info visit new features 1.1.13 above.
+//  Code inside these methods will get executed as single proccess.
+Meaning faster results lepik.end() // For more info visit new features 1.1.13 above.

 // Test